-Ring-tailed cat (ringtail) (Bassariscus astutus) is a state fully protected mammal.
+Ringtail (Bassariscus astutus) is a state fully protected mammal.
 It is a member of the raccoon family (Procyonidae) that may be found in fragmented and disturbed areas and will den inside buildings and other manmade structures (Myers 2010).
-Ring-tailed cats are nocturnal carnivores that forage at night for a variety of prey, primarily small mammals, invertebrates, birds, and reptiles.
+Ringtail are nocturnal carnivores that forage at night for a variety of prey, primarily small mammals, invertebrates, birds, and reptiles.
 Dens can be in rock crevices, living and dead hollow trees, logs, brush piles, abandoned buildings, and other manmade structures.

 No species-specific surveys were conducted for this species.
-No CNDDB occurrence information is available, as CNDDB does not track ring-tail cat observations (CDFW 2022).
+No CNDDB occurrence information is available, as CNDDB does not track ringtail observations (CDFW 2022).
 No potential natal dens were observed within the ESL, but potential den sites are present within the BSA.